 Clearly, Great-West sees in its crystal ball that the floating rate is a good deal for a 30-year bond.
 The cost at the moment of around 3.17% is a lot lower than the 4.65% US financial companies have to pay on average for 30-year bonds, according to Bank of America Merrill Lynch data.

 It’s a risk.
 Rates might rise, and coupon payments along with them.
 Then those bonds would get very expensive for Great-West.
+Visit this homepage for more details.
 But apparently it believes that rates won’t rise.
 And to heck with the dreams of its bondholders.

 “It’s a wake-up call,” James Dutkiewicz told Bloomberg.
 As chief investment strategist at Sentry Investments in Toronto, he manages $18 billion and owns some of Great-West’s US dollar notes.
 “Having a Canadian institution take advantage, on an economic basis, of a floating rate is the first.”